 “Built on What Matters”, Frederick is a booming place located almost 30 miles north of downtown Denver on I-25.
 It offers a lot of convenience for residents to explore Colorado’s northern front range and capital city while maintaining a tight-knit community.

-Part of Weld County, Frederick had a population of 8,709 in 2010 and an estimated one of 13,960 in 2010.
-Over the past decade people have really filled in the northern front range urban corridor between Fort Collins and Denver.
+The Weld County town sits at an elevation of 4,984 feet.
+Frederick had a population of 14,513 in 2020 and is continuing to rapidly expand.
+Over the past decade, people have really filled in the urban corridor between Fort Collins and Denver.

 Activities near Frederick